QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

 This specification sets Rosen’s :math:`N_t = h_{1t-1}, n_t = c_t,
 h_{\tau+1,t-1} = n_{t-\tau}, \tau=1, \ldots, k`, and uses the
 home-produced service to capture the demand for labor.
-Here :math:`\lambda_1` embodies Rosen’s demand parameter :math:`\alpha_d`
+Here :math:`\lambda_1` embodies Rosen’s demand parameter :math:`\alpha_d`.

-- The supply of new workers becomes our consumption
+- The supply of new workers becomes our consumption.

-- The dynamic demand curve becomes Rosen’s dynamic supply curve for new workers
+- The dynamic demand curve becomes Rosen’s dynamic supply curve for new workers.

 **Remark:** This has an Imai-Keane flavor.